 A very useful feature of the RStudio IDE is that collections of files can be combined into projects.
 For instance, it makes sense to store everything related to this course in a dedicated directory on your hard drive (e.g., in a folder “i2ds”) and create an RStudio project (also named i2ds) that uses this directory as its root.
 An immediate benefit of using projects is that your entire workflow gets more organized.3

-This i2ds book is currently being written and is likely to change frequently.
-Although it provides a useful and growing collection of new materials, it will remain fragmentary for a few months.
+This i2ds book is still being written and revised and is likely to change frequently.
+Although it provides a useful and growing collection of new materials, it will remain fragmentary for the forseeable future.
 Fortunately, we can rely on other books for specific topics and materials.
-For instance, our textbook Data Science for Psychologists (Neth, 2022a) caters to the special needs of social science students:
+For instance, the more stable textbook Data Science for Psychologists (Neth, 2023a) caters to the special needs of social science students:

 Social Psychology and Decision Sciences, University of Konstanz, Germany.